hedayet13/faceLandmark/README.md

       2. Mediapipe

- Using mediapipe ML library detect 468 landmarks of face
+ Using mediapipe ML library detect 468 landmarks of human face